kantord/LibreLingo/docs/courses/module.md

 ### Data breakdown

-**`Name`** is the human friendly name of the module.
+**`Name`** is the human-friendly name of the module.
 The name should be in the target audience's language or the language you set under `For speakers of` key on your `course.yaml`.
 For example, if the course is `spanish-from-english`, it should be in English.
 **`Skills`** has a list of yaml files for the skills under the module.
 NOTE: The order in which the skills appear in this YAML file is the order they will appear in the web app as well.

 <a id="creating-new"></a>
-## Creating new module
+## Creating a new module

 To create a new module,

-- just create a directory under the course with the module name (keep it lowercase and no spaces)
+- Create a directory under the course with the module name (keep it lowercase and no spaces)
 - Create a `module.yaml` file and put yaml code for the module.